gusluchetti/portfolio/content/blog/learning_chezmoi.md

 These are all files that are pretty much define how a user might experience a certain program or command line utility.

-Unfortunately, not all programs have sensible defaults, and when they do, we might not agree with them, which is totally fine.
+Unfortunately, not all programs have sensible defaults, and when they do, you might not like them, which is totally fine.
 Everytime I boot a new game, I go straight to 'settings' to configure things the way I like them, and so if I end up using a program long enough, it ends up getting the honor of having its config file(s) saved on source control.